DOC asked MPI to assess this risk and advise on a caution period for anglers to ensure food safety. MPI is New Zealand’s food safety authority.

-MPI advises anglers to avoid eating trout from waterways within 1080 pest control operation areas for a week after the application of 1080 has occured.
+MPI advises anglers to avoid eating trout from waterways within 1080 pest control operation areas for a week after the application of 1080 has occurred.

 Risk assessment for trout eating poisoned mice